Athletics at the 1960 Summer Olympics – Men's 200 metres

 The men's 200 metres was held on 2 September and 3 September as part of the athletics at the 1960 Summer Olympics, which were held in Rome.
 74 athletes from 54 nations entered, but only 62 athletes from 47 nations ultimately competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Livio Berruti of Italy, the first victory in the event by a nation outside of North America and snapping a five-Games winning streak (and two-Games medal sweep streak) by the United States.
+The event was won by 0.1 seconds by Livio Berruti of Italy, the first victory in the event by a nation outside of North America and snapping a five-Games winning streak (and two-Games medal sweep streak) by the United States.
 The Americans finished with a silver medal, by Lester Carney, to extend their medal streak to six Games.
 Abdoulaye Seye of France took bronze.
 Berruti's gold and Seye's bronze were the first medal for their nations in the men's 200 metres.

 Background

 This was the 13th appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 One of the six finalists from the 1956 Games returned: sixth-place finisher José da Conceição of Brazil.
 The favorite was American Ray Norton, the 1959 and 1960 AAU champion and 1959 Pan American Games winner.
 Italian Livio Berruti was the only man who had defeated Norton in any 200 metres race in 1959, and the home crowd in Rome hoped for a medal from him.

 Afghanistan, the British West Indies, Fiji, Ghana, Kenya, and Morocco each made their debut in the event.
 The United States made its 13th appearance, the only nation to have competed at each edition of the 200 metres to date.